 - Alcohol Wipes – I bought this pack of them and put a few in each of my First-Aid kits, with the bulk of them in our family’s 72-hour kit.

-- INSTANT Cold Pack – I bought a box of these and distributed them throughout all the First-Aid kits I have…one for each car, one for the wagon, one for the house.
+- INSTANT Cold Pack – I bought a box of these and distributed them throughout all the First-Aid kits I have…one for each car, one for the wagon, one for the house, and one for our travel tote.
 Their expiration date is 4 years from when I got them.

 - Latex-free Gloves